 In doing so, the study draws attention to a quintessential trait that one might associate with the Land of the Rising Sun: Quality.
 This hallmark of Japanese management was appropriately summed up in the formal mission of the company—‘strive to contribute to the creation of a future where the aspirations of the people can be fulfilled.’
 This is where Yoi-Shigoto—meaning high quality work—is most relevant.
 It refers to work that is not only beneficial to society but also useful and valuable for customers and partners—all this while also proving to be a worthwhile challenge.
 In short, Yoi-Shigoto is a manifestation of Corporate Social Responsibility.

-Prof. Wang’s work analysed data from a diverse pool of more than 800 employees to study various factors that form the environment in which the employees work.
+Prof. Wang’s work on the influence of Yoi-Shigoto analysed data from a diverse pool of more than 800 employees to study various factors that form the environment in which the employees work.
 As such, the study focuses on hierarchical position, the distance that arises out of this corporate ladder, and what sort of support the employees perceived to be getting to achieve CSR goals.

 This is not to say that junior employees are not responsible towards their firms’ responsible commitments.
 They just express it differently.
 It is hard to challenge the status quo.
 As such, they have a reasonably strong incentive to associate themselves with their superiors who act as role-models and, as seen above, are more oriented towards CSR.
 Additionally, a sense of such an association to the seniors’ group can magnify feelings of self-concept—the idea that allows a person to answer the crucial question of ‘Who am I?’.
 On the contrary, it does not make a dent in the seniors’ armour, for they are accustomed to working with people at different rungs of the organisational ladder and are, regardless, expected to be highly committed to the company’s CSR paradigm.

 Completing this trio is whether the rank-and-file perceives the management as walking the talk in valuing employee contribution towards organisational goals.
 It is also about whether the powers that be throw their weight behind the employees to kindle a desire in them to boost their efforts.
 This stems from the understanding that successful leadership is about being a guiding light for the entire organisation.
-To this end, frequent and high-quality exchanges between the senior and junior employees will precipitate positive reciprocity from the juniors as regards engaging in socially motivated behaviour.
+To this end, and in line with the Yoi-Shigoto concept, frequent and high-quality exchanges between the senior and junior employees will precipitate positive reciprocity from the juniors as regards engaging in socially motivated behaviour.
 As such, employees take on positive opinions about the firm.

 Salvation lies within